Fact-checking night 1 of the Republican National Convention

 RNC video attacks Biden with two-year-old gas price figure

-The Republican National Convention featured a video attacking President Joe Biden over the price of gas.
+The Republican National Convention featured a video attacking Biden over the price of gas.
 But the video misleadingly deployed out-of-date figures as if they were current.

 A narrator claimed: “When President Trump left office, gas cost only $2.20.
 Under Biden and Harris, gas skyrocketed to the highest price in history, over five bucks a gallon.”
 Later in the video, a young man said, “Within my first year of driving, I’m having to deal with an average of $5.03 across the nation,” and a woman said, “It’s impossible to pay $5.03.
 We need to care about our people better than that.”